-The FMS-X1 cook pot weighs 8.0 ounces including it cap, and has a total capacity of 1.5L of water, although you’ll want to limit filling it to 1.0L to prevent boil overs.
-It’s made from anodized aluminum and has built on wind shield and heat retention fins on the bottom which reduce fuel consumption by 30%.
-The pot is also insulated with a neoprene jacket and has two insulated fold out handles (and not a cheap nylon strap like Jetboil) that provide a sturdy way to pick up the pot when it full of food or liquid.
+The FMS-X1 cook pot weighs 8.0 ounces including its cap, and has a total capacity of 1.5L of water, although you’ll want to limit filling it to 1.0L to prevent boil overs.
+It’s made from anodized aluminum and has built on windshield and heat retention fins on the bottom which reduce fuel consumption by 30%.
+The pot is also insulated with a neoprene jacket and has two insulated fold-out handles (and not a cheap nylon strap like Jetboil) that provide a sturdy way to pick up the pot when it full of food or liquid.
 The interior of the pot has graduated liquid measurement marks in quarter liters, up to 1.0L.

 The plastic lid locks on top of the pot and has a sip hole, so you can use the pot like an insulated drinking mug.
 There aren’t any colander holes in the top to drain liquid or vent steam, but they’d be easy enough to make yourself with a child’s hole punch.

 While the pot is wide enough to hold a large 230-gram isobutane canister, you can’t fit the canister and the stove element in the cookpot at the same time.
 You can fit a small 100-gram canister inside though without any issues.
 To help reduce rattling, you can leave the canister attached to the stove and stack them inside the pot with the cap closed.
 This also helps conserve the tiny amount of fuel that escapes whenever you screw-on or unscrew the fuel canister from the stove.